mist64/cbmbus_doc/6 JiffyDOS.md

 ## Byte Transfer

+* byte transmission starts out and ends with the sender holding CLK and the receiver holding DATA
+	* just like with the original protocol
+	* -> interoperability
 * not symmetric
+	* controller has to signal t=0 because of the C64's tricky timing
+	* device is real-time capable, C64 is not

 ### Sending Bytes

+When the controller sends data to the device, it transmits two bits at a time roughly every 13 µs using the CLK and DATA lines, with no handshake.
+For each byte, the device signals that it is ready to receive, following by the controller signaling it is ready to send, this starting the timing critical window of about 75 µs.

 The following animation shows a byte being sent from the controller to the device.